nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/manipulate-documents.md

 5. Create a Folder in **My Workspace**.

-6. Create a Document (File, Note, etc) in the Folder.
+6. Create a Document (File, Note, etc.) in the Folder.

 7. When your code is ready, run it with the following command:

     ```bash
-    node createDocuments.js
+    $ node createDocuments.js
     ```

 {{#> accordian heading='Create Documents - Solution' closed='true'}}